Niabi Zoo: History

-Habitats & Feature Animals
+Habitats & feature animals

 Discovery Center: First exhibit upon entry to the Zoo features rotational exhibits which have included Rainforest Trek, Oceans, and Spineless Wonders as well as a tamarin habitat.

 Passport to Africa: Features giraffe habitat with a public feeding platform and giraffe house, primate exhibits with Black-and-white colobus monkeys, Wolf's Guenon and Allen's swamp monkeys.
 Giant aldabra tortoises can be seen as well.

 White Rhino: Highlights the extinction threats facing the 5 species of rhinos as well as the adaptions of African rhinos.
 Features the Southern white rhinoceros.

 Gibbons: With a large artificial tree and water feature, the Yellow-cheeked gibbons can be seen swinging from branch to branch.

 Biodiversity Hall: This biologically diverse collection of species includes Linnaeus's two-toed sloth, fennec foxes, slender-tailed meerkats, African porcupine, Seba's short-tailed bats, white cockatoos, Axolotl, a 17 foot long reticulated python, and many more.

-Cats: Discover 3 species of leopards including Snow leopards, African leopards, and a highly endangered Amur leopard.
+Cats: Has 3 species of leopards including Snow leopards, African leopards, and a highly endangered Amur leopard.
 Smaller cats such as Bobcats and Pallas's cats are also featured.

 Reptile House: Includes many species of lizards, tortoises, snakes including the Green anaconda, and Poison dart frogs.

-Wolf Ridge: Featuring critically endangered red wolves in a forested habitat located behind the Wolf's Paw concession cabin.
+Wolf Ridge: Features critically endangered red wolves in a forested habitat located behind the Wolf's Paw concession cabin.

 Domestic Animal Area: Petting Zoo for chickens, miniature zebu cattle, llama, alpacas, sheep, miniature donkeys, and San clemente goats.

-Other animals: Bactrian camel, Zebra, Ostrich, New Guinea singing dog, and many more!
+Other animals: Bactrian camel, Ostrich, New Guinea singing dog, and others.